Matt2628/VitalScan/README.md

 &nbsp;
 ## Programs that need to be installed
 #### (Make sure that these are installed inside the venv)
-#### If any program recommends upgrading any of the software, so as such.
+#### If any program recommends upgrading any of the software, do as such.
 ### 1. TensorFlow:
    ```bash
    pip install tensorflow